Bioenhancer: Examples of bioenhancers

 The following examples of bioenhancers give an insight into the current pharmacological research and show how with pepper, curry, ginger and other herbal ingredients in food a lack of nutrients or insufficient effects of active agents can be prevented:

 Piperine, an ingredient of pepper, promotes intestinal absorption by activation of the γ-glutamyltranspeptidase and inhibits the degradation of many compounds, by inhibiting different enzymes: aryl hydrocarbon hydroxylase (AHH), ethylmorphine N-demethylase, Uridine diphosphate glucuronic_acid, Uridine diphosphate glucuronyltransferase (UGT), P-glycoprotein, CYP2EI and CYP3A4.
 Especially the latter two enzymes contribute significantly to the first-pass effect.

 Piperine acts as bioenhancer to vitamins (A, B1, B2, B6, C, D, E, K), beta-carotene, amino acids (lysine, isoleucine, leucine, threonine, valine, tryptophan, phenylalanine, and methionine), minerals (iodine, calcium, iron, zinc, copper, selenium, magnesium, potassium, manganese), herbal compounds (including ginsenosides, Pycnogenol, resveratrol, epigallocatechin, curcumin), and drugs (such as ampicillin, carbamazepine, chlorzoxazone, diclofenac, fexofenadine, ibuprofen, rifampicin, tetracycline, pyrazinamide).

-Allicin from garlic enhances the effect of the fungicide amphotericin B on yeast cells by affecting the transport of the fungicide into the yeast vacuole.
+Allicin from garlic enhances the effect of the fungicide amphotericin B on pathogenic fungi such as yeast cells by affecting the transport of the fungicide into the yeast vacuole.

 Curcumin which inter alia is found in curry inhibits like piperine the enzyme CYP3A4 and affects the transport function of P-glycoprotein.
 In combination with curcumin an increased bioavailability of the active compounds celiprolol and midazolam was detected.

 Ginger promotes due to the gingerols the intestinal absorption of many compounds (including drugs) and elements.
 In most cases, ginger acts synergistically with piperine.

 Glycyrrhizin, a saponin of the liquorice plant, promotes the action of numerous antibiotics and the antifungal agent clotrimazole.

 Quercetin, a flavonoid from fruits and leaves, acts like curcumin and piperine.
 It increases the bioavailability of the active agent paclitaxel used to treat cancer.

 Carum carvi, a herb from Apiaceae enhances the bioavailability of anti tuberculosis drugs such as rifampicin, isoniazid, and pyrazinamide.